matkoniecz/quick-beautiful/README.md

 ## Image generator

 Making an image out of simple shapes.
 For example group of dwarves in from of their home.
-Excellent situation to demonstrate why code reuse using functions is useful.
+Excellent situation to demonstrate why using functions to reuse code is useful.

 ![dwarves.png](dwarves.png)